TheRealAnonymous008/quartz/content/details/psychology/interaction/Persuasion.md

 * Authority naturally benefits a society -- it allows a directed approach to societal development in contrast to anarchy.
 	* It is a heuristic -- Authorities must be good.
-	* Authorities are )perceived) physically bigger.
+	* Authorities are (perceived) physically bigger.
 Even animals exhibit this characteristic.

+* *Body language and Level of Knowledge play a role in determining who has authority*.

 [^authority_1]: This includes appearing in uniform or business attire, or even appearing prestigious.

 ## Scarcity
-* *Opportunities seem more valuable to us when their availability is limited* [^scarcity_1].
+* *Opportunities seem more valuable to us when their availability is [[Scarcity, Supply, and Demand|limited]]* [^scarcity_1].
 	* People tend to be *loss-averse*- more motivated by the thought of losing something than by the thought of gaining something of equal value
 	* As opportunities become less available, we lose freedoms; and we hate to lose the freedoms we already have Setting up barriers to these freedoms makes people more vulnerable to the principle of scarcity. [^scarcity_2]
 	* For scarcity to be especially potent, *it must come suddenly and abruptly*.
 It is much more potent than constant scarcity.